DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 ## Generating the schema
 The [model management overview page](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-service-deploy#2-create-a-schemajson-file) is the best resource I've found for understanding how to generate the score and schema files.

+Create a schema to automatically validate the input and output of your web service.
+The CLIs also use the schema to generate a Swagger document for your web service.

 ## Creating a scoring.py file
 Instructions on how to do that are [here.](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-service-deploy#3-create-a-scorepy-file)